NCAS-CMS/cfa-conventions/source/cfa.md

 fragments.
 Each fragment spans half of the aggregated `time` dimension, either the northern or southern hemisphere, and the whole of the other two aggregated dimensions.
 The fragments are stored in external netCDF files.
-As all of the external files are netCDF files, the `format` term of the **`aggregated_data`** attribute is not required.
 The aggregation definition variables are stored in a child group called `aggregation`.
 One of the fragments has been defined by two different external resources (one "local" and one "remote"), each of which is provided with its own address within its file (`temp3` and `t3` respectively).
 Either of these resources, but not both, may be used in the aggregated data.

     dimensions:
       // Aggregated dimensions